Igbathscaller/Drafloon/README.md

 ## Plan
 ### Discord Bot (what information to store)
-- Link a trades channel with its corresponding spreadsheet
+- Link a trades channel with its corresponding spreadsheet (limit only to mods)
-- Command to link a user to a specific team/roster
+- Command to link a user to a specific team/roster (limit only to mods)
-- Update when more things need to be stored
+- *Update when more things need to be stored*
 - List of Pokemon

 ### Discord Bot (player commands and functionality)